avand56/Finite-difference-scheme-Laplace-equation/README.md

 # Electrodynamics
 Laplace's equation can be used to model problems in electrostatics, fluid mechanics, and gravitation.
-The code used here models the electric field caused by a This relaxation method is called Jacobi's method.
+The code used here models the electric potential.
+This relaxation method is called Jacobi's method.
 Other methods could be used to solve the Laplace equation.